This content is relevant for:Incentives

-The public and private sectors have made a significant commitment to spend around three percent of national GDP per year on R&D activity.
-This amounts to approximately EUR 70 billion R&D spending annually.
+The public and private sectors have made a significant commitment to spend around three percent of national GDP per year on R&D activity, rising to 3.5 percent by 2025.
+This amounted to approximately EUR 104 billion R&D spending in 2018.

 The German federal government promotes research through the so-called High-Tech Strategy.
 This initiative defines areas of particular significance due to their contribution to solving global challenges.
 Support is also granted to key technologies that act as innovation drivers.

 Concrete calls for project proposal submissions specify the type of support (in the form of subsidies) that will be offered.
 In this way, several billion euros can annually flow into projects that focus on research and development for innovative products, processes, and services – all carried out within Germany.

 There are also subsidy programs in place for all types of technology that are primarily targeted at small and medium-sized enterprises (SMEs).
 The “Central Innovation Program for SMEs” (ZIM) is the best known of these programs; its aim is to promote innovation and competitiveness at SMEs.

 The German federal government is not the only institution that offers support in the form of subsidies for R&D projects.
 The German state governments also provide innovative R&D programs through their business development banks; these programs generally tend to be open to all types of technology.